The Practice of Wakefulness

 You should develop awareness of yourself by being aware of all your bodily movements, such as turning your hands, raising and lowering your forearms, walking forward and back, turning and nodding your head, blinking your eyes, opening your mouth, inhaling, exhaling, swallowing saliva, and so on.
 You must be aware of all of these movements, and this awareness is called sati.
 When you have awareness of yourself, the unawareness, which is called delusion, will disappear.

 To be aware of the movements of the body is to develop sati.
 You should try to develop this awareness in every movement.
 When you are fully aware of yourself, there arises a certain kind of knowing in the mind that knows reality as it is.
 Next, we try to develop sati in all our movements in daily life.
 For example, when we make a fist or open it, we are aware of it.
 And when we are aware of all our movements, then not knowing, or moha, disappears by itself.
 When there is awareness of ourselves, there is no delusion.
-When we practice the developing of sati, doing awareness of ourselves, this awareness displaces delution.
+When we practice the developing of sati, doing awareness of ourselves, this awareness displaces delusion.
 When there is sati, delusion cannot arise.
 Actually, there is no anger – delusion – greed.
 Why not?
 As you are listening to me talking, how is your mind?
 Your listening mind is natural and free from anger – delusion – greed.

 In developing sati in all our movements, we develop total awareness in the whole body.
 When thought arises, we see it, know it, and understand it.
 But in the case of common people, they are part of that thought, so they cannot see the thought.
 We must come out of it in order to see it clearly.
 When we see it, thought stops.